P^2O: Joint Policy and Prompt Optimization: P O: Joint Policy and Prompt Optimization

-where $\epsilon$ denotes the empty template (original input).
-This formulation implies a bilevel optimization challenge: we must identify the optimal latent prompt $z^*$ to unlock the gradient for $x$, and simultaneously update $\theta$ to maximize the likelihood of high-reward trajectories.
-Since directly optimizing the discrete $\mathcal{Z}$ and continuous $\theta$ is intractable, P$^2$O decouples this into an iterative alternating maximization process.
+where $\mathcal{T}$ is a template insertion function.
+This formulation implies that while simple samples are optimized via standard exploration, hard samples require a latent instruction $z^*$ to bridge the reward-sparse valley.
+Since joint optimization of discrete and continuous variables is intractable, P$^2$O decouples this objective into an alternating maximization process between policy distillation and prompt evolution.